Hiswe/gulp-svg-symbols/README.md

 You can overload the default options by passing an object as an argument to ```svgSymbols()```
 ```%f``` is the file name.

+Default options can be find [here](https://github.com/Hiswe/gulp-svg-symbols/blob/master/lib/default-config.js)

 Some observations

-- The `fontSize` options let you define a base font.
+- The `fontSize` options le you define a base font.
   If it's superior to 0, then the sizes in your CSS file will be in **em**.
   Otherwise it sticks to **pixels** (default behavior).
+- If `css` option is set to `false`, the plugin won't ouput the CSS file.
 - If you want to change the file name use [gulp-rename](https://www.npmjs.org/package/gulp-rename)
 - If you want to change the generated files name, again use [gulp-rename](https://www.npmjs.org/package/gulp-rename)
 - If you want different destination for the files, use [gulp-if](https://www.npmjs.org/package/gulp-if)